kcsheng/lumiere/README.md

 ### Test

 The wave test suggests no errors associated with accessibility.
-The alerts pertain to the embedded links which are designed according to the wireframe. <br>
+The alerts pertain to the embedded links which are designed according to the requirement. <br>
 ![WAVE test result](./test/wave-test.png)

 ### Notes

 To display the text neatly, the descriptions of work experience and education are presented in a stacked format, rather than two columns side by side as suggested by the initial wireframe.

+Additionally, an avatar, which is not shown in wireframe, has also been added to the page.